 The petitioner said he was “desirous of studying law, however, since he has got all his education in Hindi medium, it would be unfair for him to take the entrance exam in English as the DU Law Faculty allows term examination of LLB to be taken in Hindi”.

-”.
 These precedents with identical facts, the Court now asserted, bind it to reach the same conclusion.
 It, therefore, dismissed the petition.